Some great questions and answers about Bias and Cita products.

 - Bias modules have an application flexibility difficult to achieve with other designs.
 Contact Bias for details.

-- Instead of needing to source a variety of components and maintaining inventory on each, you can deal with just one module.
+- Low inventory overhead.
+Instead of needing to source a variety of components and maintaining inventory on each, you can deal with just one module.

 - Bias products are EN/UL Component Recognized (see above) simplifying your process.

 I have a low-power application requiring peak power that is more than four watts.
 Will a Bias supply work?

 - Bias supplies can easily handle highly capacitive loads.
 Adding capacitance on the output may be capable of providing the peak power required.

 - Bias supplies can be connected in parallel without additional circuitry.
 Simple parallel or N+X designs can be accomplished.

 The power supply that I’m working with now takes forever to charge a supercapacitor.
 Will the Bias Power module be any different?

 Yes.
 Bias Power modules accept a capacitive load.
 As a result, they can charge a high-value super capacitor much faster than most other switching power supplies.
 This can be very important when keeping a supercap charged for backup/shutdown applications.